smokeyfeet/smokeyfeet-site/content/artists/concept_teachers.md

 performing in both Lindy Hop and authentic jazz, using isolations and other street dance elements as part of her unique style.

-Ever since discovering Lindy Hop at the Copenhagen Jazz Festival, Martin’s been pushing his dance by competing, teaching, performing and his favourite: social dancing.
-His musical intuition comes from an odd mix of his dad’s love of big band jazz, playing the drums as a teenager and a brief spell as a house DJ in London.
+Ever since discovering Lindy Hop at the Copenhagen Jazz Festival, Martin's been pushing his dance by competing, teaching, performing and his favourite: social dancing.
+His musical intuition comes from an odd mix of his dad's love of big band jazz, playing the drums as a teenager and a brief spell as a house DJ in London.